-What is the asymptotic complexity of calling lseg_binsearch(x, start, end) on a list segment [start, end) with n elements?
+What is the asymptotic complexity of calling $lseg_binsearch(x, start, end)$ on a list segment [start, end) with n elements?

+Exercise 6 (sample solution on page 24).
+Recall the tortoise-and-hare imple-mentation of circularity checking:

-Exercise 6.
-The tortoise-and-hare implementation of circularity checking we gave has an assertion, t != NULL, which we can't prove with the given loop invariants.
-What loop invariants would allow us to prove that assertion correct?
+We cannot proved the assertion t != NULL on line 8 with the given loop invariants.
+Why?
+What loop invariants would allow us to prove that this assertion holds?
 Can we write loop invariants that allow us to prove, when the loop exits, that we have found a cycle?